black-tea/data-projects/crt020-databricks-pyspark-studyguide/README.md

 ```

 #### Persisting / Caching Data
-Spark allows us to cache data in Spark to memory, disk, or both.
+Spark allows us to persist/cache data in Spark to memory, disk, or both.
 We can also _unpersist_ data as well.
+Calling the `.cache()` method will automatically use teh default storage level, while `.persist()` lets you specify the type (refer to table above for different types).
 ```python
 from pyspark.storagelevel import StorageLevel